 What is capsular contracture?

-How long will my implants last?
+How long will my breast implants last?

 Will I still be able to get a mammogram if I have implants?

-Women who have breast implants appear to be at lower risk of developing breast cancer than the general population, according to studies.
+Women who have breast implants appear to be at a lower risk of developing breast cancer than the general population, according to studies.
 Having implants will not interfere with a mammogram’s detection of cancer when done properly.
 Women with implants should ask for a diagnostic exam instead of the screening views given to women without implants.
 It is a good idea to call the imagining center prior to the mammogram and ask for a technician who knows how to do the diagnostic exam or Eklund views.